-Out at Oak Park School in East York, the Bantam Optimists, the feeder Corps, was still a flourishing enterprise.
-Still instructed by members of the Junior Corps itself, it was good enough to perform parades, shows, and concerts of its own.
-The younger lads in this band were kept busy with these affairs, often travelling out of town to perform their routines.
-Although several people were involved in its operation, and these often subject to change, the unit remained under the overall direction of Mr. Fred Johnson.
-Under his careful management, the original purpose of the band was maintained, and that was to produce talent for the Optimist Corps itself.
+Fred Johnson, co-founder and Director, with his Bantams the original purpose of the band was maintained, and that was to produce talent for the Optimist Corps itself.
 He never attempted to promote its independence, which, had it come about, would have altered its original concept.

-Springtime rolled around, and with its advent came the first shows, concerts, and other affairs.
+"From Toronto...
+The Optimists!" by Colin Hedworth.
+Chapter 14 (continued) Springtime rolled around, and with its advent came the first shows, concerts, and other affairs.
 For those in Drum Corps, the milder days, budding trees, and chirping, cheerful birds, served only to waken the tingling sensation caused by the proximity of a new season.
 It was what had kept one going during the long, cold winter, when everything was worked out.
 Springtime heralded the completion of preparations for another turn at the merry-go-round that was the wonderful world of Drum Corps.
-It was a fact that people in Drum Corps were different in outlook from most others.
+It was a fact that people in Drum Corps were

+Spring drill rehearsal at the Shell Tower (CNE, Toronto) different in outlook from most others.
 Those who were in the Corps, never envied those whose pleasure lay in work or school, cottage or car, house or hotel.
 In fact, the Corps was, for many, an escape from these things, and the sometime mundane existence that they represented.
 Often, even during summer holidays, from work or school, people would not travel very far away, in order not to miss Corps practice.
 It is appropriate here that we jump ahead a little in time, in order to deal with an issue that arose.
-It was Sept.-Oct., 1963, to be exact, and the subject was the 1962 Optimists.
+It was Sept.- Oct., 1963, to be exact, and the subject was the 1962 Optimists.
 The vehicle of discussion was a periodical similar to our Green Capsule Comments, but with a different format.
 It was put out by De La Salle and called "The Corpsman".

 An article by a noted member of that Corps dealt with the fact that Canada had yet to produce a "great Corps".
 It went on to say that small thinking led to mediocrity, but that our Corps, the 1962 version of the Toronto Optimists, had risen above this.
 Considering the source, this was high praise indeed.
 The article, well thought out and written, praised the 1962 Corps and its accomplishments, and then criticized the Optimists in general for subsequently not maintaining the same standards.
 In Canada, the Drum Corps infrastructure that existed then was not really conducive to the production and continuity of "great" Corps.
 As previously explained, it was the combination of a rare set of circumstances that made the 1962 Corps what it was.
 These conditions were not always readily apparent, and it was ever necessary to adapt to altered circumstances and bend with the breeze.
+The Optimists of 1963, a willing, enthusiastic and Optimistic bunch, were ready to take the field, hoping to emulate the successes of 1962.
+So let's pack our bags, park the car, wish the others goodbye, and hit the road with the Optimists and see how they made out in 1963.